-Author, Number of Intervention described Ν
+Author, Number of Intervention described N

-centers Duration of and comparisons (A vs. B) Loss to Funding
+Duration of and comparisons (A vs. B) Loss to Quality Funding

-Study Country followup Inclusion criteria Patient characteristics followup Adherence rating source
+9 followup Adherence source

-Single 4 months Postpartum women in N=107 NR Fair NIDA
+Onders- 4 months A. Computer-based brief Postpartum women in 1 N=107 NR Fair NIDA

 center Mean age: 26 vs. 24 years Loss to

-U.S. aged ≥18 years using 100% vs. 100% female followup:
+• U.S. followup:

-all drugs recruited 100% vs. 94% black 29%
+all drugs recruited 29%

 during inpatient Education less than high school:

 hospitalization for 40% vs. 42%

-childbirth using a Daily or weekly cannabis use in 3
+Daily or weekly cannabis use in 3

-that the participant reported, months prior to pregnancy: 66% vs.
+that the participant reported, single question months prior to pregnancy: 66% vs.

-screener.
+as well as self-reported screener.
 Any illicit 60%

-drug use in the month Drug use other than cannabis in 3
+readiness to change, and drug use in the month Drug use other than cannabis in 3

-before becoming months prior to pregnancy: 11% vs.
+drug use as compared to before becoming months prior to pregnancy: 11% vs.

-pregnant 14%
+that of all adult women; (2) pregnant 14%

 pros and cons of drug use

 and related change, in which

 the participant chose from

 lists of positive and negative

 aspects of drug use from

 their perspective; and (3) a

-summary and query regarding the participant's
+summary and query

+regarding the participant's

 interest in change, followed

 by optional goal-setting

 regarding drug use (n=55)

 B. None.
 Control group

 received no intervention

 (n=52)

-] (1=52)